Understatement alert: Noma is a good restaurant.

 It won ‘best restaurant in the world’ on the World’s 50 Best List three years running.
 It’s got two Michelin Stars.
 It’s credited with essentially reinventing Nordic cuisine.

 The basic point we’re trying to get across here is that when head chef René Redzepi decided to open a pop up of Noma in Mexico back in 2017, he didn’t just choose some rando to help set it up.
 He chose Santiago Lastra.
-And Santiago Lastra did such a fine job managing the project and sourcing the ingredients, he’s now opening his own super-fancy restaurant in London.
+And Santiago Lastra did such a fine job managing the project and sourcing the ingredients, he’s now opened his own super-fancy restaurant in London.

 Which sounds like a good Kol.